hagt/ada.github.io/corpus/README.md

 ### Download

-The corpus metadata is also available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology) as Turtle export.
+The corpus metadata is also available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology) as RDF export in Turtle format.